XiandaGuo/SSDepth/README.md

 If you find this project useful in your research, please consider citing:
 ```
 @inproceedings{guo2023simple,
-  title={Benchmark for Supervised Surround-view Depth Estimation},
+  title={Adjacent-view Transformers for Supervised Surround-view Depth Estimation},
-  author={Guo, Xianda and Yuan, Wenjie and Zhang, Yunpeng and Yang, Tian and Zhang, Chenming and Zhu, Zheng and Chen, Long},
+  author={Guo, Xianda and Yuan, Wenjie and Zhang, Yunpeng and Yang, Tian and Zhang, Chenming and Zhu, Zheng and Zou, Qin and Chen, Long},
-  journal={IROS},
+  booktitle={IROS},
   year={2025}
 }
 ```